This document presents a brief, high-level overview of Peewee’s primary features. This guide will cover:

-If you’d like something a bit more meaty, there is a thorough tutorial on creating a “twitter”-style web app using peewee.
+If you’d like something a bit more meaty, there is a thorough tutorial on creating a “twitter”-style web app using peewee and the Flask framework.

-There are lots of field types suitable for storing various types of data. peewee handles converting between “pythonic” values those used by the database, so you don’t have to worry about it.
+There are lots of field types suitable for storing various types of data.
+Peewee handles converting between pythonic values those used by the database, so you can use Python types in your code without having to worry.